 Tucker Carlson Says Capitol Riot Was Organized By The FBI ‘According To Government Documents’

-Tucker Carlson has gone on a rant and claimed the Capitol Riot was organised by the FBI and not Donald Trump.
+In a fresh rant, Fox News presenter Tucker Carlson has bizarrely insinuated the Capitol riot was organised by the FBI.

-The attack on the Capitol earlier this year shocked the world, as a former president encouraged an act of terror.
-Naturally, right-wing news outlets claimed that Trump supporters were in fact ANTI-FA who were trying to enable fascism despite being an anti-fascist organisation.
+The attack on the Capitol earlier this year shocked the world.
+Naturally, right-wing news outlets claimed that Trump supporters were in fact ANTI-FA and trying to enable fascism despite being an anti-fascist organisation.

-Tucker Carlson has now found a new group to blame for the right-wing attackers and believes that the FBI began the riot that saw multiple casualties.
+Tucker Carlson has now found a new group to blame for the right-wing attackers, claiming the FBI began the riot that saw multiple casualties.

-On Tuesday night, Fox News host Tucker Carlson said that the Capitol Riot was orchestrated by the FBI to ‘suppress political dissent.’
+On Tuesday night, the Fox News host said the Capitol Riot was orchestrated by the FBI to ‘suppress political dissent.’
 The statement was bizarre enough but the supporting explanation didn’t offer too much clarity.

 Carlson asked: